Acorns and Stash are micro-investment apps that make investing easy for everyone.

 Acorns seeks to look after the financial best interest of the up-and-coming.

-This app provides a unique opportunity to invest your “spare change.”
+This app provides a unique opportunity to invest your “spare change” in an investment account.

 That’s right, simply connect your mobile phone to your financial accounts, and Acorns will invest your spare change.